Arthur Chassériau

 Baron Arthur Nedjma Chassériau (1850, Algiers – 1934, Paris) was a French stockbroker, art lover and art collector, most notable as a major donor to the Musée du Louvre.
 He was the son of Charles Frédéric Chassériau, chief architect of Algiers, thus making him first cousin to the painter Théodore Chassériau - one of Arthur's donations to the Louvre was Aline Chassériau, Théodore's painting of his younger sister.

 Biography

-A great lover of art, the baron Arthur Chassériau was the son of the chief architect of Algiers, Charles Frédéric Chassériau, first cousin of the painter Théodore Chassériau.
+A lover of art, the baron Arthur Chassériau was the son of the chief architect of Algiers, Charles Frédéric Chassériau, first cousin of the painter Théodore Chassériau.

 Arthur Chassériau was born in Algiers in 1850.
-He began his studies in Paris at the lycée Louis-le-Grand under the watchful eye of another Frédéric, the Frédéric-Victor-Charles Chassériau Conseiller d'Etat, elder brother of Théodore Chassériau.
+He began his studies in Paris at the lycée Louis-le-Grand under the watchful eye of Frédéric-Victor-Charles Chassériau, State Councillor (Conseiller d'État), elder brother of Théodore Chassériau.
 Back in Algiers, he joined the francs-tireurs and served in uniform in 1871, taking part in the suppression of the insurrection and the Kabylie campaign.